1987 University of Oxford Chancellor election

-The 1987 University of Oxford election for the position of Chancellor was called upon the death of the incumbent Chancellor, Harold Macmillan, 1st Earl of Stockton, on 29 December 1986.
+The 1987 University of Oxford election for the position of Chancellor was called upon the death of the incumbent Chancellor, Harold Macmillan, on 29 December 1986.

 Electorate

 The electorate consisted of all members of the University holding the rank of MA.
 Votes had to be cast in person at Oxford in academic dress.
 The election was by first past the post.
-To stand a candidate had to be nominated by two MAs.
+To stand a candidate had to be nominated by two electors.

 Potential candidates

 The forthcoming election generated much interest, and several names were raised in the press as potential candidates, including: